pydantic/pydantic/docs/usage/fields.md

 2. Since `validate_assignment` is enabled, and the `name` field is frozen, the assignment is not allowed.

-## Include and Exclude
+## Exclude

-The parameters `include` and `exclude` can be used to control which fields should be included or excluded from the model when exporting the model.
+The `exclude` parameter can be used to control which fields should be excluded from the model when exporting the model.

 See the following example: